FabioRodrigues/cw-q3arena/Readme.md

 # Overview

-The goal of this project is to demonstrate parsing / processing of a Quake 3 Arena game, generating some reports around the events in the game
+This project aims to demonstrate parsing/processing of a Quake 3 Arena game, in an event-based application.
+Generating some reports around the events in the game in the end

 ## Features
 - Loads a Quake 3 Arena Game logs
-- Parse the logs
+- Parses the logs
-- Trigger events for the interested subscribers
+- Triggers events for the interested subscribers
 - Generates reports

 ## Considerations
-- This project prioritizes memory usage, so we only load one game at a time in memory
+- This project prioritizes memory usage, so we only load one game at a time into memory.
-- This projects uses parallelism for processing the game events
+- This project uses parallelism to process the game events.
-- This project has raw mocks, not using external libraries for that given its small project size
+- This project has raw mocks, not using external libraries for that given its small project size.
-- This projects uses dependency injection strategy.
-This way it's easier to test/evolve
+- This project uses a dependency injection strategy.
+This way it's easier to test/evolve.
+- The tests can be extended.
+Some edge case tests were not added due to the deadline.
+- This project consumes an already included file and generates a report.
+No dynamic interaction was added for this MVP.

 ## Makefile Commands